pkrovi17/SMB-Revenue-Service/README.md

 # SMB-Revenue-Service

 A local AI-powered financial dashboard builder for small-to-medium businesses.
-Upload your financial spreadsheet or Google Sheet, and get a structured, interactive dashboard powered by LLaMA 3 via Ollama — with actionable insights and visualized metrics.
+Upload your financial spreadsheet or Google Sheet, and get a structured, interactive dashboard powered by Prophet and LLaMA 3 via Ollama — with actionable insights and visualized metrics.

 ---